blinkhealth/go-config-yourself/README.md

 gcy --verbose # ...rest of the command
 ```

 ## `init`

 ```sh
 gcy init [options] CONFIG_FILE
 ```

-Creates a YAML config file at `CONFIG_FILE`
+Creates a YAML config file at `CONFIG_FILE`.

-`gcy init` will select the `aws` provider by default, and you can override it with the `--provider` flag.

-If needed, `gcy init` will query your provider for a list of keys to choose from when using the `aws` or `gpg` providers, and a password will be prompted for when using the `password` provider.
+If needed, `gcy init` will query your provider for a list of keys to choose from when using the `aws` or `gpg` providers, and a password will be prompted for when using the `password` provider. `gcy init` will select the `aws` provider by default, and you can override it with the `--provider` flag.

 See `gcy help config-file` for more information about `CONFIG_FILE`.